 The San Francisco main airport takes the same amount of time on BART (Bay Area Rapid Transit) to get to the city center than it does from Oakland’s airport.

-AND going from the Gatwick airport to Victoria station in London takes 15 minutes LESS than going to Victoria station from London Heathrow.
+AND going from Gatwick to Victoria station in London takes 15 minutes LESS than going to Victoria station from Heathrow.

 So next time you book flights, think about flying to and/or from nearby (lesser known) airports.